Manta-Network/docs/docs/guides/MantaSigner.md

    </div>
 <br/>

 If your password matches, you will be brought to the Sign In confirmation page.
-You can view and copy your ZkAddress.
+You can view and copy your zkAddress.
 Press `Start` to hide this window.
 Signer will continue running in the background listening for any transaction requests requiring zero knowledge proof generation.
 Now you are ready to connect to the MantaPay DApp.

 <br/>